 Bycatch and sources of fish mortality can be affected by several different factors.
 One such dynamic is the "local to global" shift in fishing effort, which is shifting seafood production toward global imports, which has been associated with higher rates of bycatch.
-This shift may be particularly impactful to highly migratory species (HMS), such as tunas, billfishes, and swordfish, which cross international boundaries and are managed internationally through a quota system.
+This shift may be particularly impactful to HMS, such as tunas, billfishes, and swordfish, which cross international boundaries and are managed internationally through a quota system.
 One cause of this shift in Gulf fisheries is the aging population structure of the current Gulf fishing fleet ("graying of the fleet"), by which aging Gulf fishers are retiring from the industry at a higher rate than they are replaced by new, young Gulf fishers.
 Instead, the catch formerly attributed to those aging fishers is replaced by international fisheries with higher rates of bycatch and post-release mortality than U.S-based fisheries.
-Climate change, an additional stressor, is expected to impact the distribution of fish species, including spawning and feeding grounds.
 To maintain catch levels, commercial fishing fleets may expend increased fishing effort over a wider area, which can result in higher rates of bycatch.
 Therefore, addressing these dynamics by developing strategies to reduce bycatch or prevent the increase of bycatch would protect and restore crucial FWCI resources injured by the DWH oil spill.
-To reduce or prevent the increase of bycatch, this project would provide fishing communities with methodologies and incentives to reduce impacts to fishery resources and support the development of a modern, conservation-minded fishing fleet equipped with modern and efficient gear, best practices, and techniques, and who are engaged in the fisheries management process.
+To reduce or prevent the increase of bycatch, this project would provide fishing communities with methodologies and incentives to reduce impacts to fishery resources and support the development of a modern, conservationminded fishing fleet equipped with modern and efficient gear, best practices, and techniques, and who are engaged in the fisheries management process.